elaine-zheng/summer2020internships/README.md

 # Summer 2020 Internships
+**Unfortunately, this is no longer being updated as of 3/1/2020.
+This list is by no means comprehensive and there are definitely still opportunities out there!
+Best of luck everyone**

 Keep track of internships for Summer 2020 for undergraduates interested in tech, SWE, and related fields.
 Never too early to get started in your search!
 Thanks to [christine-hu](https://github.com/christine-hu/summer-2019-internships) who made a similar document for the 2019 season for formatting inspiration.
 Utilize the Python Script to receive an outputted Excel-Friendly version

 > Sites used to find internships include LinkedIn, Indeed, Glassdoor, and AngelList (startups).